 Additionally, the bill authorizes various methods of payment for dental services, including credit card and electronic funds transfer, while ensuring that providers are informed of any associated fees.
-It allows dental carriers to enter into third-party network contracts under specific conditions, ensuring that providers maintain control over access to their services.
-The legislation also empowers the Insurance Commissioner to propose rules for implementation and allows for emergency rulemaking to address urgent matters.
-Overall, the bill seeks to improve accountability and transparency in dental insurance practices, ultimately benefiting consumers.
+It allows dental carriers to enter into third-party network contracts under specific conditions, ensuring that providers maintain control over their services and rates.
+The legislation also includes provisions for rulemaking by the commissioner to implement these regulations effectively.
+Overall, the bill seeks to enhance transparency and accountability in dental insurance practices, ultimately benefiting consumers by ensuring that a greater portion of their premiums is directed towards patient care.

 Statutes affected: